-Adam Smith, Alchian, Bastiat, Bruce Caldwell, Carl Menger, Coase, David Prychitko, Douglass North, Elinor Ostrom, Escuela Clásica, Gordon Tullock, Harold Demsetz, Hayek, Holcombe, Horwitz, J. B. Say, James M. Buchanan, Kirzner, Living economics, Mario Rizzo, Mises, Oliver Williamson, Peter Boettke, Richard Wagner, Rothbard, Steve Hanke, Tullock, Vernon Smith
+Adam Smith, Alchian, Bastiat, Bruce Caldwell, Buchanan, Carl Menger, Coase, David Prychitko, Douglass North, Elinor Ostrom, Escuela Clásica, Gordon Tullock, Harold Demsetz, Hayek, Holcombe, Horwitz, J. B. Say, Kirzner, Living economics, Mario Rizzo, Mises, Oliver Williamson, Peter Boettke, Richard Wagner, Rothbard, Steve Hanke, Tullock, Vernon Smith

 La pasión del maestro es a menudo la fuente de inspiración para un estudiante.
 Este libro muestra cómo la economía afecta a todos los ámbitos de la vida, ya sea en el mercado, en las elecciones, la iglesia, la familia, o de cualquier actividad humana.
 Boettke cree que la economía no es sólo un juego para ser jugado por los profesionales, sino una disciplina que incide en los problemas prácticos más acuciantes en cualquier coyuntura histórica.
 La riqueza y la pobreza de las naciones están en juego; la duración y la calidad de vida resulta de las condiciones económicas con las cuales las personas viven.